alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 )
 ```

-Next, get the slicer binary itself:
+Next, get the Slicer binary itself:

 ```bash
 sudo -E arkade octi install ghcr.io/openfaasltd/slicer:latest --path /usr/local/bin
 ```

-Once you have the slicer binary, activate it with your new or existing [GitHub Sponsorship](https://github.com/sponsors/alexellis).
+Once you have the Slicer binary, activate it with your new or existing [GitHub Sponsorship](https://github.com/sponsors/alexellis).

 ```bash
 slicer activate